Riddhimaraii/swiggy-sales-analysis/README.md

 This project helps identify:

-Peak order hours and high-demand days
+•Peak order hours and high-demand days

-Top-performing food categories
+•Top-performing food categories

-Revenue contribution by restaurants
+•Revenue contribution by restaurants

-Patterns in customer ordering behavior
+•Patterns in customer ordering behavior

-Opportunities to optimize delivery and marketing strategies
+•Opportunities to optimize delivery and marketing strategies